 A mentor should be someone who can engage in complex ways of thinking and can help them navigate shifts within their own thinking.
 The mentoring program seeks to provide a positive support system for MVNU students in the areas of encouragement, prayer, and affirmation of their God-given talents, abilities, and call/vocation.

-The Campus Ministries Mentoring program is geared for sophomores, juniors and seniors to meet with an MVNU faculty or staff member or a non-MVNU employee (via an application process and approval from the Director of Discipleship Ministries).
+The Campus Ministries Mentoring program is geared for sophomores, juniors and seniors to meet with an MVNU faculty or staff member or a non-MVNU employee (via an application process on the MVNU Portal and approval from the Director of Discipleship Ministries).

 The Student Mentor (SM) program is based in the office Student Life.
 The SM program serves to work in conjunction with the Residence Life staff to assist students in their MVNU experience.
 SMs partner with Residence Life staff to facilitate and maintain a positive spiritual climate in each residential living area.
 They are trained in one-on-one mentoring and accountability, discipleship, and residence hall safety procedures, and model the example of Christ through their lifestyles by living among the people they serve.
 SMs contribute to the overall purpose of each residence hall by leading prayer groups, providing spiritual support, and assisting in the planning of Residence Life activities and events.